benjaminbours/portfolio/_projects/en/oddslab.md

 ## Overview

-Footdata is an interactive football prediction platform that empowers users to build and test their own match prediction models.
+Oddslab is an interactive football prediction platform that empowers users to build and test their own match prediction models.
 Rather than presenting black-box predictions, the application lets users explore how different factors (attack strength, defense, form) influence match outcomes through an intuitive, real-time interface powered by WebAssembly.

 **Note**: This is an active work-in-progress project exploring Rust/WASM for web applications.
 Many features are still in development.